EDHE08232001/InternAssessmentSolution/README.md

 # Stopwatch App

 ## Overview
-Developed by the adept Edward He, this Stopwatch App epitomizes the fusion of elegance and functionality.
+This Stopwatch App epitomizes the fusion of elegance and functionality.
 Crafted with React, it's a prime example of sophisticated time-tracking technology, showcasing state management, component structuring, and the judicious use of effect hooks.

 ## Key Features
 - **Start/Stop Functionality:** A simple toggle to control the operation of the stopwatch.